NEW OPPORTUNITIES IN CANCER TREATMENT

 Research on the treatment of cancer is fundamental to improving outcomes for patients affected by the disease.
 These efforts include the development of more effective and less toxic treatments, such as targeted therapies, immunotherapies, and cancer vaccines, as well as the improvement of therapies that have existed for decades, such as chemotherapy, radiation therapy, and surgery.

-Decades of research on the biology of cancer have revealed insights into the mechanisms that drive the disease.
-Data from molecular and other studies indicate that, even within a given cancer, there are differences in how the cancer behaves and how it responds to treatment.
+Decades of research on the biology of cancer has revealed insights into the mechanisms that drive the disease.
+Data from molecular and other studies indicates that, even within a given cancer, there are differences in how the cancer behaves and how it responds to treatment.

 The new understanding has created opportunities to develop targeted therapies—cancer treatments that target the specific changes, most often in proteins, that underlie the growth and development of cancer.
 Surgery, radiation therapy, and standard chemotherapy will continue to play an important role in treating cancer, but the emergence in recent years of targeted therapies and of immunotherapies, which harness the power of the immune system to fight cancer, have expanded the treatment options available to patients with certain types of cancer.